andytill/erlyberly/README.md

 ```
 git pull origin && ./mvnw clean compile install assembly:single && java -jar target/*runnable.jar
 ```

+Please raise an issue if you are unable to build that includes the OS, java version and erlang versions.

 ### Features and How To